 Why Use Instagram for Business?

-We all know how fantastic Instagram is for keeping our loved ones up-to-date on our lives, but what kind of power does Instagram have for your business?
+We all know how fantastic Instagram is for keeping our loved ones up-to-date on our lives, but what kind of power does Instagram marketing have for your business?
 Why is this app so popular, and why are so many companies clamoring to join in all the fun?

 - The ability to review advanced analytics